sleeyax/stremio-addons/README.md

 ### Docker
 This repository is docker-ready with [docker compose](https://docs.docker.com/compose/).
 To get all addons up and running in production, enter `docker-compose up -d` in your terminal and you should be ready to go!
 (Don't forget adjust your `.env` files in each addon directory so all environment variables are set up properly)

+#### Kubernetes
+If you're hardcore like me, you can also deploy maintained addons to a Kubernetes cluster.
+See the [kubernetes](./kubernetes/README.md) directory for basic installation instructions.

 ### Conventions
 #### Commit messages
 Commit messages should respect the following convention table: